Ly-sec/PalBot/README.md

 # PalBot - Your Palworld Server Companion
 PalBot is a discord bot written in NodeJS.

-It's aimed towards people who are hosting their own Palworld servers.
+It is aimed towards people who are hosting their own Palworld servers.

 # Features
 Newest feature: Whitelist